 This will give you an idea of what kind of content you need to have and how you can make your content better and more linkable and more linkworthy than your competitors.’
 Can you beat a report or guide they’ve produced and then promote it to get coverage?
 Or is there a unique way you can analyze some data and showcase it with cool designs that can be shared easily?
 You’ll have a sense of what kind of content other sites are linking to, and you’ll have to get creative in making your content better.

 You’ll want to have all of your competitor information kept in one place.
 Using a simple spreadsheet that includes all competitors will make it easy to compare them side by side.

 Once you have all of the information mentioned above, you can rank your competitors from the most to least competitive.
 The most competitive are the ones you’ll want to keep a close eye on.
 Depending on how your site compares to the least competitive one(s) on your list, you may not have reason to worry about their off-page SEO efforts if they aren’t doing much.

 Choose a couple of your top competitors to watch and stay up-to-date on the tactics they’re using to see how you can improve and overtake them.
 Keep track of their Domain Authority and take special note if it goes up to see what may have sparked the increase.
 Once a month is a good cadence for checking up on DA and seeing how you line up with your competitors.

 Now, Check Out Your Competitors!

 Now that you know what to look for and where to find it, you can start analyzing your competitors.
-Once you know what they’re doing, you can work on forming an outreach strategy that will leave your competitors in the dust!
+Once you know what they’re doing, you can work on forming an off-page SEO strategy that will leave your competitors in the dust!